KTK27YT/Best24/README.md

 Download this repo, and open the index.html file in your browser

-Alternatively, you can visit this github pages here: (Pending)
+Alternatively, you can visit this github pages [here](https://ktk27yt.github.io/Best24/)

 # Issues: